andizq/pcafactory/examples/cldB_cloudfactory/README.rst

    python write_portion.py
    cd portions_moment0

-11. Run the principal component analysis (PCA) both for cloud portions and the cloud complex as a whole and store the (PCA-derived) velocity fluctuations (dv) and spatial scales (l) in data files.
+11. Run the principal component analysis (PCA) both for cloud portions and the cloud complex as a whole, and store the (PCA-derived) velocity fluctuations (dv) and spatial scales (l) in data files.

 .. code-block:: bash

    python exmp_PCA.py

 12. Read the PCA-derived scales to compute the cloud complex structure functions and show figures.
+Flag -i to specify the cloud inclination from ['faceon', 'edgeon', 'edgeon_phi90'] and -u for image units from ['jypxl', 'tau'] (defaults to 'faceon' and 'jypxl').

 .. code-block:: bash

+   python new_fits_pca.py
+   python new_fits_pca.py -i edgeon python new_fits_pca.py -i edgeon_phi90
-   python new_fits_pca.py [.pngs]
+   python new_fits_pca.py -i edgeon_phi90 -u tau

 #python pca_summary.py  ??